genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 group's users will still be able to find the file through the File Search box (for instance, if you tell them the accession of the file), in File Provenance and through the :ref:`experiment-browser`.

-.. note:: **What is the difference between linking and copying?**

-          We use the word "linking" and not "copying", because in Genestack, adding a file to a folder does not physically create a duplicate of that file (unlike copy-pasting in your OS).
-It just adds a link to that file from the folder (similar to symbolic links on UNIX).

 Each group has an associated group folder which you can access from the File Manager under "Shared with me" in the left-hand side panel.